About the ARL

 - space to expand community outreach programs, including office space for the St. Marys Bi-National Public Advisory Council (BPAC) office (http://www.lssu.edu/bpac/)

-Completion of the LSSU Aquatic Research Laboratory renovation will enable the ARL to increase partnerships within the university, local community, and upper Great Lakes region.
+Completion of the LSSU Aquatic Research Laboratory renovation (click here to see a 3D animation of the proposed renovation) will enable the ARL to increase partnerships within the university, local community, and upper Great Lakes region.
 The renovated facility will integrate student training, research opportunities, and community awareness by partnering with local and international agencies to establish a year-round center of education and research on the upper Great Lakes ecosystems.
 We ask for your support to continue the ARL tradition of fostering excellence in education, science, and community service.
 To donate, please click here (specify gift is for the Aquatic Research Lab) or mail a check to LSSU Aquatic Research Laboratory, 650 W. Easterday Avenue, Sault Sainte Marie, MI 49783.